 In this appendix we give the coefficients $f_I(s,t)$ and $\tilde{f}_{\tilde{I}}(s,t)$ of the spin-1 tensor structures, which are defined such that \be \mathcal{A}_{\rm contact} + \tilde{\mathcal{A}}_{\rm contact} = \sum_{I=1}^{17} f_I(s,t) \mathbb{T}_I+ \sum_{\tilde{I}=1}^{10} \tilde{f}_{\tilde{I}}(s,t) \tilde{\mathbb{T}}_{\tilde{I}}, \ee for the general amplitude that grows like $E^4$.
 We set $m=1$ and use $s=2-2p_{12}$ and $t=2-2p_{13}$ as the Mandelstam variables for all incoming momenta.
 The parity-even coefficients are given by

 The parity-odd coefficients are given by\footnote{Naively we would expect $\tilde{f}_1=0$ so that the final amplitude is manifestly $S_4$ invariant when expressed in terms of tensor structures and Mandelstam variables.
-However, $S_4$ invariance is only required up to dimensionally-dependent identities, which indeed holds in this case.}
+However, $S_4$ invariance is only required up to dimensionally dependent identities, which indeed holds in this case.}